nci900/Parallel-Programming-Using-OpenMP/README.md

-# Shared Memory Programming with OpenMP
+# Parallel Programming with OpenMP

 This tutorial demonstrates how we can use OpenMP for shared memory programming.